AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 In quoting from this father, Allin says, in *Universalism Asserted*:
-"Nor are these isolated instances; I have found nearly one hundred passages in his works (and there are doubtless others) indicating Jerome\'s sympathy with Universalism.
+"Nor are these isolated instances; I have found nearly one hundred passages in his works (and there are doubtless others) indicating Jerome's sympathy with Universalism.
 Further, we should note that when towards the year 400 AD, Jerome took part with Epiphanius and the disreputable Theophilus against Origen (whom he had hitherto extravagantly praised), he, as Huet points out, kept a significant silence on the question of human restoration.
 'Though you adduce,' says Huet, 'six hundred testimonies, you thereby only prove that he changed his opinion.'
 But did he ever change his opinion?
 And if so, how far?
-Thus in his *Epis. ad Avit*., where he goes at length into Origen\'s errors, he says nothing of the larger hope; and when charged with Origenism he refers time over to his commentaries on Ephesians, which teach the most outspoken Universalism.
+Thus in his *Epis. ad Avit*., where he goes at length into Origen's errors, he says nothing of the larger hope; and when charged with Origenism he refers time over to his commentaries on Ephesians, which teach the most outspoken Universalism.
 As a specimen of his praise of